What is electrostatic painting?

 - More paint on the part, means less paint used in the process.

-- Savings in paint cost - more paint on the part, less paint used in the process.
-Paint consumption goes down, initial cost of purchasing paint also goes down.
+- When paint consumption goes down, initial cost of purchasing paint also goes down.

-- Less paint means less hazardous material after process is completed.
+- Less hazardous material after process is completed

 How does electrostatic painting work?

 Think grade school science.
 Remember protons, neutrons and electrons?
 All matter contains charged particles.

 - Positively charged particles have more protons than electrons.

 - Negatively charged particles have more electrons than protons.